-DIY Fabric Flower
+DIY Fabric Flower Brooch

 This is the perfect fast and easy DIY project to do with your kids during a rainy afternoon.
-In this article I will show you a super easy step by step process so that you and your kids can make a handmade flower in twenty minutes.
+In this article I will show you a super easy step by step process so that you and your kids can make a handmade fabric flower in twenty minutes.

-There is minimum sewing and a lot of fun time involved in choosing little pieces of fabrics that go together nicely. the most fun part for the kids is the cutting stage!
+There is minimum sewing and a lot of fun time involved in choosing little pieces of fabrics that go together nicely.
+The most fun part for the kids is the cutting stage!
 This project requires cutting lots of fabric circles and kids love that!

 You can download the free patterns which has different circle sizes for you to choose from.
-You can make lots of flowers and make them into hair ties and hang them in this super cool hair clip holder in your kid’s rooms.
+You can make lots of flowers and make them into a fabric brooch or hair ties and hang them in this super cool hair clip holder in your kid’s rooms.

 How to make a homemade fabric flower Tutorial